hashicorp/terraform-provider-azurerm/website/docs/r/bastion_host.html.markdown

 * `subnet_id` - (Required) Reference to a subnet in which this Bastion Host has been created.

 * `public_ip_address_id` (Required)  Reference to a Public IP Address to associate with this Bastion Host.

+## Attributes Reference

+The following attributes are exported:

+* `dns_name` - The FQDN for the Azure Bastion Host.

 ## Import